reevchris100/blog-backup/clfl4tbud000109l00xln34iy.md

 ### Problem

-Given the root of the binary tree, find it's maximum depth.
+Given the root of the binary tree, find its maximum depth.
 This is similar to the Leetcode Problem - [Maximum Depth of Binary Tree](https://leetcode.com/problems/maximum-depth-of-binary-tree/)

 ### Approach